Skin Cancer Prevention

 Protect Yourself With a Complete Approach

-UV radiation from the sun isn’t just dangerous, it’s also sneaky.
+That’s because UV radiation from the sun isn’t just dangerous, it’s also sneaky.
 Not only can it cause premature aging and skin cancer, it reaches you even when you’re trying to avoid it – penetrating clouds and glass, and bouncing off of snow, water and sand.
 What’s more, sun damage accumulates over the years, from prolonged outdoor exposure to simple activities like walking the dog, going from your car to the store and bringing in the mail.

-That’s why preventing skin cancer by protecting yourself completely requires a comprehensive approach.
 The Skin Cancer Foundation recommends that you:

 - Seek the shade, especially between 10 AM and 4 PM.

 - Don’t get sunburned.